-penalties on anyone who abuses the discovery process in this way.7 At the same time, the discovery rules are usually applied generously so that each side can get the information necessary to pursue his case.
+to your case.
+Courts will not look kindly on you if you deliberately harass your opponent with irrelevant requests that require a great deal of time or money to respond to.
+The judge may impose penalties on anyone who abuses the discovery process in this way.
+At the same time, the discovery rules are usually applied generously so that each side can get relevant information necessary to pursue his case.